The Voting Myth Exposed and Debunked ~ Racism In the Two-Party System

 While there is no shortage of propaganda that over-exaggerates the power of the Black vote, the truth is — despite all the lies that have been told — Blacks did not put Barack Obama in office.
 They contributed, but without a strong White and Hispanic swing and turnout, it would not have been possible.
 The math simply does not add up.

-In essence, Reconstruction was the covert continuation of the Civil War — lasted an entire 12 years after the war supposedly ended.
+In essence, Reconstruction was the covert continuation of the Civil War — lasting an entire 12 years after the war supposedly ended.

 Get your signed copy of The Mis-Education of Black Youth in America!